 How to be a good Receptionist

-A receptionist is the glue to an office who greets and holds the customers, meets their requirements, and satisfies them.
+A receptionist is the glue to an office that greets and holds the customers, meets their requirements, and satisfies them.
 The receptionist’s job is very answerable.
 The receptionist’s job comprises a heavy mix of working with the public and among internal staff.
 The job of a receptionist takes the administrative position, too.

-It is usually does his/ her job in an area where people visit the first such as a lobby or front office desk of an organization or business.
+It usually does his/ her job in an area where people visit the first, such as a lobby or front office desk of an organization or business.
 Receptionists are responsible for greeting visitors, routing calls, including maintaining office supplies.
 They also have to track and organize mail, produce and send internal memos and take part in meetings.
 Besides, there are many other crucial responsibilities of a receptionist for the organization.
-Due to these many responsibilities, the receptionist’s job requires many formal and informal qualifications and skills for the excellency in the job.
+Due to these many responsibilities, the receptionist’s job requires many formal and informal qualifications and skills for excellency in the job.
 We will discuss them later, and for now, let’s talk about the duties and assignments of a receptionist.

 What does a Receptionist Do? – Apply Now

-Moreover, nowadays, in many offices, city malls receptionists are employed to look over customers in lobbies, stores, and shops.
+Moreover, nowadays, in many offices, and city malls receptionists are employed to look over customers in lobbies, stores, and shops.

 However, the duties and responsibilities rely on the size of the organization you work in.
 Some small organizations and hotels give fewer responsibilities.
-Nevertheless, big organizations may end you up with more responsibilities that may require greater efforts.
+Nevertheless, big organizations may end up with more responsibilities that may require greater efforts.